Xetnus/blog/_posts/2022-01-30-locating-spokane-part-2.md

 ### 2. Hotel

-Let's take a closer look at the hotel.

 ![](/blog/images/2022-01-30-hotel.jpg)

 We can clearly see what looks to be a hotel next to a highway.
 In OSM Finder, the highway would be represented by a linestring and the hotel would be drawn as a node.